pdfernhout/narrafirma/README.md

 ## Developers

-The initial NarraFirma design and some of the intiial implementation was done by Cynthia F. Kurtz.
+The initial NarraFirma design and some of the initial implementation was done by Cynthia F. Kurtz.
 Most of the initial NarraFirma implementation was done by Paul D. Fernhout.

 ## Screenshots